GabeScott/standard-works-vault/General Conference/2000 April - Stand as a Witness.md

 Dear beautiful young women, you know some things that the good people of this world don’t know because you have been taught truth.
 You have all you need to stand strong and firm and true because you have the Lord on your side.
 The Savior will help you stand strong by the power of His love.

 There are so many of us who care about you.
 Walk with us.
 Walk with God.
-“Be thou humble; and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers” (D&C 112:10).
+“Be thou humble; and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers” ([[D&C 112.10|D&C 112:10]]).
 Put your hand in His, and He will lead and guide you in peace.

 We stand together in this, the morning of a new millennium.
 Newly baptized Whitney and young women all over the world join to commemorate the 2,000 years since the birth of the Savior, the Son of God.

 I think it truly remarkable that the world still remembers that little baby boy born in Bethlehem so long ago.
 He lived a life that we still try to follow.
 He showed us the way.
 He taught truths we still try to live.
 He willingly suffered for our sins because He loved us so completely.
 He gave us the right to repent.
 And He gave His life that we might be resurrected and live again after death.

 When we think of the magnificence of His gift to us, what small thing could we do for Him and for our Heavenly Father who sent Him?
 We could stand as witnesses of Their love and teachings at all times, in all things, and in all places.
 It is my prayer that we will, in the name of Jesus Christ, amen.